 It is your Board's policy to pay a dividend to our shareholders subject to the financial demands and sustainability of the business.
-For the fourth year in a row a dividend was paid which was again fully franked.
-Despite the consistent returns Clifroy Limited has provided to both shareholders and the local community, I cannot help noting that there are still a significant number of shareholders who do not bank with us.
-We value the support you provided by investing in the business back in 2005/06, but we would value your future support as a customer and advocate even more.
+For the fifth year in a row a dividend was paid which totalled \$43,350 (5c per share) and was again fully franked.

+We are very proud that we have provided consistent returns to both shareholders and the local community for most of the years that the branch has been operating.
+Unfortunately, less than half our shareholders are customers of the branch, and our efforts would be greatly helped if more shareholders banked with us and/or acted as advocates for the branch.